chendoy/chat-project-ISE182/README.md

 - [V] enable binding of the chat panel and the list (list needs to be updated when a new message is sent)
 - [V] group ID accept only integers
 - [V] message limit via PL
+- [V] check timzone
-- make the chat panel scroll automatically when a new message is sent (Only if at bottom?)
+- [V] make the chat panel scroll automatically when a new message is sent (Only if at bottom?)
 - Adding sort and filter options in chatroom window
 - 2 unit tests